 Alternative Investments Over the Years

 For the above reason and many more that we will discuss we are limiting this discussion to alternative tangible investments.
 We will be discussing the classic investments of the wealthy throughout the centuries.
 Since the discovery of gold and silver, it has been society’s store of wealth.
-The first coinage in precious metal form was around 700BC from the kingdom of Lydia (located on the Mediterranean in part of modern Turkey).
-From that time on, it was a passion of the nobility to collect and hoard coinage of previous empires as a store of wealth from the precious metal (gold & silver) and as a collectible because of the artistry and beauty.
+The first coinage in precious metal form was around 700BC from the kingdom of Lydia.
+From that time on, it was a passion of the nobility to collect and hoard coinage as a store of wealth.

-As with coins, gold and silver and the collecting of gemstones and jewelry date back millenniums.
-The ancient Greeks started the classification of stones between precious and semi-precious to ordinary or common.
+The collecting of gemstones and jewelry date back millenniums.
+The ancient Greeks started the classification of stones between precious and semi-precious.
 The Egyptians collected gems and used gold and silver in jewelry.
 From the times of the early Egyptians, the collecting of art and the adoration of structures and homes with art became a very significant passion for the wealthy.
 (As we know from the time of the Stone Age, art in its crudest form was commonplace).

 Some of these assets like gold and other precious metals tend to be counter-cyclical.
 As the stock market moves down, they move up.
 An example of a microcosm of this is the price of gold from the end of September to October in a two-week period the stock market had several corrections.
-Gold increased from $1,180 to nearly $1,230 or a 4% increase for a mere 14-day period that’s the equivalent of over 104% annualized.
+Gold increased from $1,180 to nearly $1,230.
+This was a 4% increase for a mere 14-day period. that’s the equivalent of over 104% annualized.

 In the past 100 years, we have had 20 major stock market crashes (corrections over 20%).
 In fact, gold has either held its value (at a minimum) or greatly appreciated during these stock market corrections.
 For example, during the 1929-1934 stock market crash the Dow fell 89%, gold increased 68%.
 It took until 1954 for the market to fully recover to parity.
 As a point of comparison from the 1929 peak to the 1952 recovery, the rare coin market appreciated 318% while stocks net gain was zero.